+44 (0)1604 968 820 Speak to an expert

 Being keenly aware of competitor activities, business models, marketing strategies and product offerings will result in more accurate forecasting.
 For example, you may notice that competitors run deep sales and certain times of the year, which might drive away demand for your products at the time.

-The 5 steps of the demand planning process
+The demand planning process

 Step 1: Identify the data you’ll need

 An effective demand plan requires data from various sources and areas of the business.
-In most cases, you’ll want to use sales data, customer data, accurate inventory data, and shipment data as a minimum.
+In most cases, you’ll want to use sales data, customer data, inventory data, and shipment data as a minimum.

 Remember that every business is different, and there may be other relevant information for you to collect.